ale-fuentes-ar/tuto-container-with-python-ide/README.md

 ## Step 2 | list Python dependencies

-When one instance of Python is create, i can set some files or dependencies that I can include durint install it.
-For it I to created the `requeriment.txt` file.
-Add other dependencies here.
+When one instance of Python is created, can set some dependencies in one file called 'requeriment.txt' file.

-## Step 3 | Building docker file
+## Step 3 | Building docker image

-Building dockerfile for create the docker imagen.
+Building my Docker image from Dockerfile:

 ```bash
 # use -t for define name and tag of my imagen
 docker build -t my-pythonm-dev-alefu:v1.0 .
 ```
-## Step 4 | Run the docker container with our IDE
+## Step 4 | Run the docker container

-Now we docker container from the image creted in the before step, and use it with our Python IDE.
+Now I run my Docker container from the Docker image created.

 > for see our local docker images, we can use next command: `docker image ls`.
 >